 Streamside Skinks (Sphenomorphus maculatus)

-The trails that are around the visitor center certainly produced a lot of interesting animals.
+The trails around the visitor center produced a lot of interesting animals.
 But several of my friends had told me that if we wanted to see some really neat reptiles, there was a certain river trail that we absolutely had to try out.
 That’s what we did next.